**UPDATE**: Check out my NEW best portable vaporizer page for the most up-to-date information!

-The Ploom Pax is another one of the highest rated portables I’ve reviewed with every aspect of ownership considered.
+The Ploom Pax (Rating: 88/100) is another one of the highest rated portables I’ve reviewed with every aspect of ownership considered.

-So if you’re looking for something to comfortably carry around with you and easily use on-the-go, the Pax is what I recommend.
+If you’re looking for something to comfortably carry around with you and easily use on-the-go, the Pax is a good choice.
 You can also pre-pack this one before leaving home so that you don’t need to carry your material with you separately, which is very convenient.

 You do have to clean your unit and apply a tiny drop of mouthpiece lubricant about every dozen sessions for best performance, so I made a cleaning tutorial for this vape recently where I show the whole procedure (it’s not too difficult).

-The Magic-Flight Launch Box is the least expensive of the bunch, but I think it’s a good quality product and I still use mine to this day in certain situations.
+The Magic-Flight Launch Box (Rating: 85/100) is the least expensive of the bunch, but I think it’s a good quality product and I still use mine to this day in certain situations.